Simon-Drohsen/Notizen/php/php-notizen.md

 * Klassen werden mit dem Schlüsselwort new zu Objekten instanziiert.

 * Der Zugriff auf die Mitglieder eines Objekts erfolgt mit dem Objektoperator (->).

+<h2>Database</h2>

+* Databases store data for PHP applications.

+* PDO lets us write code that will work with many common database systems.

+* We write queries by inserting SQL into the query() method.

+* SQL queries with user-defined parameters (variables) are vulnerable to SQL injection.

+* We use prepared statements to prevent SQL injection.

+* Prepared statements use the prepare() and execute() methods and send SQL commands and data separately.

+* For exception handling, we wrap code in a try/catch block.

+* We use exception handling to catch and handle exceptions when our program throws them.

+* We can use methods on the exception object to troubleshoot exceptions.